 The Criteria Commission is responsible for the development, harmonisation and further development of the criteria and procedures for the award of the Eco-Label.

 The Criteria Commission independently decides upon the award guidelines for the natureplus eco-label.
 Interested parties are able to participate in these decisions in an appropriate manner, in particular through open hearings.

 The the natureplus e.V.
-Executive Committee, which is composed of members representing all the interested groups, must be informed by the Management within two weeks about the decisions of the Criteria Commission.
-The Executive Committee has four weeks in which to exercise its veto rights, in which case the decision will be referred back to the Criteria Commission for further deliberations.
-The Executive Committee also has the right to issue the Commission with work assignments.
+Board, which is composed of members representing all the interested groups, must be informed by the Management within two weeks about the decisions of the Criteria Commission.
+The Board has four weeks in which to exercise its veto rights, in which case the decision will be referred back to the Criteria Commission for further deliberations.
+The Board also has the right to issue the Commission with work assignments.
 In addition, the natureplus Management has the right to commission new award guidelines in response to a demand therefor.

 » Functional Specification (pdf) (PDF - german)